Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jaguars stats and trends

-- In games that Jacksonville churns out more than 362.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- When Jacksonville picks up more than 362.3 yards, the team is 1-2 against the spread and 1-2 overall.

-- This year the Jaguars have turned the ball over 17 times, eight more than the Falcons' takeaways (9).

 Home and road insights

-- Jacksonville has two wins against the spread, and is 2-4 overall, at home this season.
+- Jacksonville has hit the over once in six home games this season.

-- In six home games this season, Jacksonville has gone over the total once.

-- Atlanta has two wins against the spread, and is 3-2 overall, away from home.
+- Atlanta has two wins against the spread, and is 3-2 overall, in away games.

-- The Falcons are winless ATS (0-1) as 2-point favorites or more on the road.
+- The Falcons are winless ATS (0-1) on the road as 2-point favorites or more.

-- Atlanta has gone over the total in three of five away games this year.
+- This season, in three of five away games Atlanta has gone over the total.

 Powered by Data Skrive.